Sections Of This Article:

 The Longines Heritage Classic “Tuxedo” draws inspiration from the brand’s historical designs of the 1940s.
 This timepiece features a distinctive black and white “tuxedo” dial, paying homage to the elegance and refinement of mid-20th century watch design.

 Tudor’s Black Bay Fifty-Eight Navy Blue is inspired by the brand’s historic dive watches from the 1950s.
 The watch captures the essence of vintage Tudor Submariners, with its 39mm case size and the iconic “snowflake” hands.
-The navy blue color is a nod to the brand’s historical connection to the French Navy.
+The navy blue colour is a nod to the brand’s historical connection to the French Navy.

 The Zenith Chronomaster Revival Manufacture Edition is a reimagined version of the A386, a classic Zenith El Primero model from 1969.
-This watch faithfully recreates the original design, featuring the iconic tri-color sub-dials and the high-frequency El Primero chronograph movement.
+This watch faithfully recreates the original design, featuring the iconic tri-colour sub-dials and the high-frequency El Primero chronograph movement.

 The Rolex Explorer II: